ianrenton/ianrenton.com/projects/field-spotter/index.md

 ![Desktop UI with bands panel shown](/projects/field-spotter/ss-desktop-bands.png){: .center}

+Support for WWFF was a common request from folks trying out the software within the first couple of days, so I added this in afterwards, using the same approach as the other two programmes.

 ## Source Code and Issue Tracking

 The software is hosted on Github at https://github.com/ianrenton/field-spotter and as usual it is released into the public domain.
 If you do want to take it and build something cool with it, please let me know about it!